PowerBurger/IES-Simulator/README.md

 The source code for IES Simulator!
 GameJolt page: https://gamejolt.com/games/6esimulator/253852
 Discord - chat and post ideas: https://discord.gg/JaeymhH
-Contact me if you want to contribute! (speedframegames@gmail.com) It was made in unity so you'll have to get that.
+Contact us if you want to contribute! (speedframegames@gmail.com) It was made in unity so you'll have to get that.
 Unity is free so yay.

 Here's a little step by step guide to getting everything set up!